Tanmayakaranth/tanmayakaranth.github.io/README.md

 Built **CIE-GPT**, a multimodal Retrieval-Augmented Generation (RAG) platform to answer course-related queries from lecture notes, PDFs, and images.

-- Developed a scalable retrieval pipeline built on LlamaIndex leveraging BLIP for image captioning/understanding and BERT for text representation, enabling unified indexing of multimodal education[...]
+- Developed a scalable retrieval pipeline built on LlamaIndex leveraging BLIP for image captioning/understanding and BERT for text representation, enabling unified indexing of multimodal educational content.
-- Implemented semantic search over Qdrant/FAISS vector databases using embedding models (all-MiniLM-L6-v2, multi-qa-mpnet-base-dot-v1, BERT) with cross-encoder/ms-marco-MiniLM-L-6-v2 reranking for[...]
+- Implemented semantic search over Qdrant/FAISS vector databases using embedding models (all-MiniLM-L6-v2, multi-qa-mpnet-base-dot-v1, BERT) with cross-encoder/ms-marco-MiniLM-L-6-v2 reranking for improved retrieval relevance.
 - Developed a FastAPI backend on Redis using WebSocket-based session management and extendable Kafka pipelining to support low-latency, real-time conversations and context-aware responses.

 ---